 In surveying the cup sizes of 50 women in each of Japan’s 47 prefectures and administrative districts, the company found that gals in Gifu and Kyoto average an E-cup; nine areas average a D; 17 average C; and 18 average B. The flattest chests are in Saitama, where an A-cup is the norm.

 Shinichi Yano, the head of a research institute and the author of the book, “Onna no Kenminsei” (Characteristics of Women), published by Kobunsha, tells Josei Seven (Mar.
-15) that there are a number of reasons for the fluctuation.
+15) that there are a number of reasons for fluctuations between prefectures.

 Regional influence plays a crucial role.
 “In Saitama, there is a tendency to go on the latest diets to keep up with Tokyo,” says Yano.
 “A lot of fussy women are chasing a slim figure, which is going to translate to a smaller bust.”